yezkez10/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario for `AddCommand` and how the mechanism behaves at each step.

 Step 1.
 The user launches the application.
-All patients, doctors, appointments and available timeslots are shown on different tabs of the application as indexed lists. <br>
+All patients are shown on the application as an indexed list.
 Step 2.
 The user executes `add n/David …` to add a new patient. <br>
 Step 3.
 The `AddCommandParser` checks if the fields are valid, and creates an `AddCommand` object. <br>
 Step 4.
 This `AddCommand` checks if adding the new Patient will cause duplicate Patients. <br>